greg-raven/grus/_posts/2021-02-17-we-need-a-pro-worker-immigration-policy.md

 - immigration
 - jobs
 - population
-- Senator Alex Padilla
+- Alex Padilla
-- Senator Dianne Feinstein
+- Dianne Feinstein
 ---

 You now have control of Congress.
 However, 20% of low-wage workers are unemployed.